masudbappy/dice-game/README.md

 * RESTful API for player management and game operations.
 * Game logic implementing the specified rules.
+* Exception handling.
 * Logging of game events.
 * API documentation using Swagger UI.
-* Dockerization for easy deployment.
+* Deodorization for easy deployment.

 ##   How to Build and Run